iifl-logo

 Apollo Tyres has the advantage of a diversified market base across geographies and therefore, it is not completely dependent on the Indian market alone.
 Further, the Company is working towards establishing and growing operations in other large markets, including North America.

-With its reasonable presence in the two-wheeler segment, the Company is now a full-range tyre player in India and can service the large and growing two-wheeler tyre segments in India.
+With its reasonable presence in the two-wheeler segment, the Company is now a full-range tyre player in India and can service the large and growing two-wheeler tyre segment in India.

-The Company is powered by two well-established product brands in its key markets - Apollo and Vredestein.
+The Company is powered by well-established product brands in its key markets – Apollo and Vredestein.

 Apollo Tyres enjoys an extensive distribution network for its products across its two key markets.

-The Company has state-of-the-art manufacturing facilities in India and Europe.
-With a robust network, it can easily distribute and sell its products across the globe.
+The Company has state-of-art manufacturing facilities in India and Europe and with a robust network, it can easily distribute and sell its products across the globe.

-In India, the Company is a leading brand in the CV and PV segments, which account for the bulk of the industrys revenue.
-The Company is best positioned to maintain its leadership position in the truck radial and PV segments and drive growth through the same.
+In India, the Company is a leading brand in the CV and PV segment, which account for the bulk of the industrys revenue.
+The Company is best positioned to maintain its leadership position in the PV segment and drive growth through the same.

 Apollo Tyres has a global and culturally diversified management team driving growth across geographies.